filetrust/frontend/README.md

-# react-best-practices
+# Frontend at Glasswall
-React coding standards document
+A frontend coding standards repo, hopefully to enforce a consistent and maintainable frontend codebase.

+Maintained by the react guild.